-In a continuing effort to meet the educational needs of adult students in the Hudson Valley region, Marist College offers graduate courses in Business Administration and Teacher Education at the extension center in Fishkill, New York.
-Graduate courses in Counseling and Community Psychology, School Psychology, Educational Psychology, and Teacher Education are available at the extension center in Goshen, New York.
+In a continuing effort to meet the educational needs of adult students in the Hudson Valley region, Marist College offers courses at the extension center in Fishkill, New York.
+Graduate courses in Counseling and Community Psychology, School Psychology, Educational Psychology, and Master of Public Administration are available at the extension center in Goshen, New York.

-The Fishkill Center, Marist's newest facility, provides 10,500 square feet of classroom, conference room, and lab space in the Westage Business and Professional Center located at the intersections of Interstate 84 and Route 9, in Fishkill, New York.
+The Fishkill Center, Marist's newest facility, provides 10,500 square feet of class-room, conference room, and lab space in the Westage Business Center located at the intersections of Interstate 84 and Route 9, in Fishkill, New York.
 Students have access to the Marist College mainframe and the College's library resources from the site.
-Credit courses, at both the graduate and undergraduate level, as well as non-credit courses are offered in Fishkill.
+Credit courses, at both the graduate and undergraduate level, and business seminars as well as non-credit courses are offered in Fishkill.